isomerpages/moe-damaipri/index.md

           url: /2024-virtual-open-house/
       subtitle: Confident Individuals ● Thinking Learners ● Engaged Leaders
       background: /images/HomeMatter/herobannermascot4.jpg
+  - infobar:
+      title: 29 Aug 2024
+      subtitle: General Information
+      id: infobar
+      description: Kindly be informed that the school will be closed from 12.00pm to 5.00pm on Thursday due to a Staff event and will resume operations on Friday 30 Aug.
   - infopic:
       title: Parents' Briefing Slides 2024
       subtitle: INFORMATION